BlackBerry's CEO hires two more of his former colleagues

 The pair are part of a growing cadre of familiar talent tapped by John Chen since he joined BlackBerry as CEO last month.

-Chen built his reputation as a turnaround specialist at Sybase, a database and mobile software company that was eventually acquired by SAP AG (SAPG.DE), the German software firm.
+Chen built his reputation as a turnaround specialist at Sybase, a database and mobile software company that was eventually acquired by SAP AG, the German software firm.
 After the deal Chen served as president of SAP's mobile services business to help with the target company's integration.

 At BlackBerry, James Mackey will take charge of acquisitions as executive vice president for corporate development and strategic planning, while Mark Wilson was named senior vice president of marketing.

-Mackey had previously headed corporate development at SAP, where he led more than 40 acquisitions, before joining OpenText Corp OTC.TO, a neighbor of Waterloo, Ontario-based BlackBerry, last year.
+Mackey had previously headed corporate development at SAP, where he led more than 40 acquisitions, before joining OpenText Corp, a neighbor of Waterloo, Ontario-based BlackBerry, last year.

 Wilson last year joined Avaya as chief marketing officer, after working for many years at Sybase.